thanadol-git/quantms_example/README.md

     Hint: You may need `sudo` to run the command.
 ## Prepare your files.
 1. Download the proteome from [Uniprot](https://www.uniprot.org/).
 You need to download the fasta file of the proteome in a canonical version without the isoforms.
 2. Download the raw data from [PRIDE](https://www.ebi.ac.uk/pride/archive/).
-In this exercise we will use the raw files from the PRIDE project PXD020109.
+For example, `PXD020109`.
 3. Prepare the SDRF file.
+Follow the instruction on the course.
-4. All of the file above should be in the same directory.
+All of the file above should be in the same directory.

 ## Run the pipeline
 1. Change your directory to the directory that contains the files.